 Operating a clutch and manual transmission requires a driver to be more involved simply because more actions are needed to be taken while driving.
 For instance, when you bring the car to an idle state, such as stopping at a stop light, you need to press the clutch and shift it into neutral to disengage the engine.

 When you’re ready to move again, you need to push in the clutch pedal and shift into first gear.
 If the proper actions are not taken at the right times, you could be in the wrong gear where you may be lacking power or unnecessarily wasting fuel.

-One particular action that is often necessary is a clutch pedal adjustment.
+Because the clutch pedal is used so much, it can end up out of adjustment.
 As you continue to use your vehicle, the clutch pedal suffers a lot of wear and tear.
-Eventually, the clutch starts to slip which leads to premature disengagement.
-To resolve this issue, you must adjust the clutch pedal back to its normal position.
+Eventually, this may cause the clutch to slip which leads to premature disengagement.
+To resolve this issue, your clutch pedal may need to be adjusted to bring it back to its normal position.

 The type of clutch adjustment that you perform will depend on the type of clutch assembly that you have in your vehicle.
 If it’s a hydraulic clutch pedal, then it should come equipped with a self-adjustment clutch assembly.
 It is much easier to perform the adjustment on this assembly because it doesn’t require you to have mechanical skills.

 To get started, turn the engine on and keep it running.
 Make sure the parking brake is engaged.
 Now just use your toe to lift the clutch pedal upward from underneath it.
 This will activate the self-adjustment technology, which often causes the pedal to be higher than normal.